waggle-sensor/summer2022/snead/5G-Core.md

 - [Forum](https://forum.free5gc.org/) for asking questions!
 - Pay wall (annual membership fee) for training and seminar access, but that's not too unique
 - run and managed entirely through Linux CLI
+- Online videos and documentation for install and use

 # Aether (ONF)
 > "Aether is the first open source 5G Connected Edge platform for enabling enterprise digital transformation.
 It provides mobile connectivity and edge cloud services for distributed enterprise networks as a cloud managed offering.
 Aether is an open source platform optimized for multi-cloud deployments, and simultaneous support for wireless connectivity over **licensed, unlicensed and lightly-licensed (CBRS) spectrum."** \- Aether website